-Monachus monachus is considered survived in Italy, until the middle of the last century, in some continental locations, as Sicily, Sardinia and the smaller islands.
+Until the middle of the last century, the species Monachus monachus survived in Italy in some continental locations, as Sicily, Sardinia and the smaller islands.
 The absence of evidence of reproductive activities and overall reduction of sightings from the 80s onwards led to consider the disappearance of the species, intended as a permanently resident population.
-From 1998 to today, sightings, filtered according to a specific validation procedure (Mo et al., 2007) have been recorded in Ionian cosast of Puglia and Calabria.

-The repeated reports of sightings validated over several years in the smaller islands of western Sicily (Egadi Islands, Pantelleria, Lampedusa) and in Sardinia, as well as the documentary evidence of attendance multi-year obtained through in situ monitoring in the Egadi Islands, suggest that the attendance is not entirely random but may represent a more or less regular attendance of large areas including the aforementioned locations.
+In the Western Mediterranean Sea, from 1998 to today, sightings have been recorded in Sicily, Sardinia, Pontine Islands (Lazio), Giglio Island (Tuscany) and along the Ligurian coast (filtered according to a specific validation procedure described by Mo et al., 2007).
+The repeated reports of sightings validated over several years in the smaller islands in Sardinia and Sicily, as well as the documentary evidence of attendance multi-year obtained through in situ monitoring in the Egadi Islands (ICMED), suggest that the attendance is not entirely random but may be regular.
+In 2020 the presence of the species in a cave of the island of Capraia (Tuscany) was also reported and confirmed.
 The factors that most caused the decrease and the rarefaction of individuals are: direct killing by humans, accidental capture in gillnets, anthropic disturbance in coastal sites frequented by the species and the effects generated by the accumulation of pollutants in the tissues.